FourierCSP: Differentiable Constraint Satisfaction Problem Solving by Walsh-Fourier Expansion: Introduction

 \section{Introduction}

-Constraint Satisfaction Problems (CSPs) are foundational in mathematics, physics, and theoretical computer science.
-Given a set of variables with domains taken from finite sets, and a set of constraints on the variables, i.e., a CSP instance, solving the instance is to find an assignment of variables that satisfies all the constraints.
-Applications of CSP solving are in artificial intelligence~\cite{baluta2019quantitative}, database query~\cite{kolaitis1998conjunctive}, operational research~\cite{brailsford1999constraint}, statistical physics~\cite{nagy2024ising}, information theory~\cite{golia2022scalable}, quantum computing~\cite{vardi2022quantum}, and so on.
+The \ac{CSP} is foundational in mathematics, physics, and theoretical computer science.
+Formally, a \ac{CSP} consists of variables defined over finite domains and a set of constraints restricting their values; the objective is to identify an assignment that satisfies all constraints Applications of \ac{CSP} solving span diverse fields, including artificial intelligence~\cite{baluta2019quantitative}, database query~\cite{kolaitis1998conjunctive}, operational research~\cite{brailsford1999constraint}, statistical physics~\cite{nagy2024ising}, information theory~\cite{golia2022scalable}, and quantum computing~\cite{vardi2022quantum}.
+Despite their significant importance, \ac{CSP} inherently exhibits a combinatorial nature and is generally NP-complete, presenting a substantial challenge in solving it efficiently.
+Consequently, extensive research and development efforts have been dedicated to advancing \ac{CSP} solving~\cite{schulte2006gecode,hebrardmistral,kuchcinski2013jacop,Prud'homme2022,perron_et_al:LIPIcs.CP.2023.3,krupke2024cpsat}.